0xE111/cat-400/README.md

 It's plain now which means that if you try to switch from `Running` back to `Intro` nothing will happen.
 However you can allow such a switch by defining another `switch` method.
 So, each arrow is a method, and a set of methods allow you to define your own state graph.
 Also please don't forget that `None -> Loading` transition will be called automatically on server startup (if defined, of course), but all further state transitions are your responsibility.
 We'll dive deeper onwards.

 Of course it's a dumb idea to play movie on server (it's client's task), and we definitely should do something more than logging messages.
 But that was a good start!

+Now let's leave just a required minimum for our server (`None -> Loading -> Running -> None`):

+    from c4.utils.states import State, None, switch
+    from c4.server import Loading, Running
+    from logging import nil

+    method switch*(fr: ref None, to: ref Loading): ref State = logging.debug("Loading")
+      result = to.switch(new(ref Running))  # after resource loading switch from Loading to Intro

+    method switch*(fr: ref Loading, to: ref Running): ref State = logging.debug("Running")
+      result = to.switch(new(ref None))

+    method switch*(fr: ref Running, to: ref None): ref State = result = to

+Time to set up a client.

+### Backends
+Unlike other game engines, C4 isn't tied to any specific physics/graphics/ui/audio/etc libraries.
+Instead these systems have interfaces and "backends" - some specific implementations of the interfaces.
+For example, c4 video system could have an interface like this:

+    type
+      VideoBackend = object of RootObj

+    proc init(video: ref VideoBackend, width: int, height: int) {.inline.} = discard proc drawText(video: ref VideoBackend, value: string) {.inline.} = discard proc exit(video: ref VideoBackend) {.inline.} = discard

+Now every class that implements these `init`, `drawText` and `exit` procs can be used as a video backend.
+So, for example, when starting your game you could implement a test backend which just prints text to the console:

+    type
+      ConsoleBackend = object of Video

+    proc drawText(video: ref ConsoleBackend, value: string) {.inline.} = echo(value)

+Next when you get ready you could create a fully-featured `OpenglBackend` which would use sdl+opengl to open a fullscreen window and draw some text.

+C4 is shipped with few default backends.
+Use them to quickly prototype your app and get an MVP.
+Once you're done you can extend existing backends or write your own ones that will fit exactly your needs.
+Backends may be set in config:

+    # main.nim
+    ...
+    from backends.network import MySuperNetworkBackend

+    config.networkBackend = new(ref MySuperNetworkBackend)
+    ...

+However, currently defaults are enough for our needs so we won't change anything here.
+Just keep in mind that there's no magic and all we see is a result of different backends' work.